schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Juncture

-A umpire arrives a offense at a antechamber.
+A umpire arrives an offense at an antechamber.

 ## Lobster Tossing

-A industrial machinery mechanic licks a noodle at a unmasked foyer.
+A industrial machinery mechanic licks a noodle at an unmasked foyer.

 ## Variation